slatedocs/slate/source/includes/_resourcedefns.md

 UEFIDevice Path for correlation purposes

 ## Chassis
-The schema definition for the Chassis resource represents the properties for physical components for any system.
+Chassis resource(s) represent the properties for physical components for a system.
 This object represents racks, rack mount servers, blades, standalone, modular systems, enclosures, and all other containers.
 The non-CPU/device-centric parts of the schema are accessed either directly or indirectly through this resource.

 **Properties**